 – Asian proverb

-Engage in a practice of joy, calm, and empowerment in our beginner level Tai Chi classes this winter!
+Engage in a practice of joy, calm, and empowerment by taking our Tai Chi classes at UUCGL!
 Some of the benefits:

 • promotes relaxation and good health

 • relieves stress and fatigue

 Rosie Tan Segil, is a Wudang certified teacher with more than 8 years of practice experience.
 She teaches in the Daoist Gate tradition of Tai Chi (also written “Taiji”) and Qigong.
 Her tradition is a very gentle form on the body, known for its health benefits, and welcoming to people of all ages and abilities.
 The style she teaches was developed in the Wudang Mountains of China and taught to her by Daoist monk Zhou Shifu.